“Elephants Walking Through Grass” Amboseli, 2008 (Leading matriarch killed by poachers, 2009) © Nick Brandt [nickbrandt.com]

-Warning: video includes graphic footage, as well as great footage and great people doing great work.
+Warning: the video includes graphic images.
+There are also great images and great people doing great work.

 This six-minute short film from Big Life Foundation documents the poaching crisis in East Africa in the early 2010s, and the action that Big Life is taking to manage on the ground.
 The film features wildlife footage shot in Amboseli in July 2012 by Nick Brandt, and interviews from earlier in the year with Richard Bonham, as he and his teams pursue poachers within the Amboseli ecosystem.

-Anti-poaching was the first program when Big Life was established and continues to be the primary focus for the organization: to stop illegal wildlife crimes and arrest poachers.
-Poaching continues to pose a significant threat, however many elephants face an even bigger challenge: conflict with humans.
+Anti-poaching was the first program when Big Life was established and continues to be the primary focus for the organization—to stop illegal wildlife crimes and arrest poachers.
+Poaching continues to pose a significant threat, however many elephants face an even bigger challenge: agricultural expanse.

 Imagine that you are an African farmer who earns maybe a few thousand dollars in a year from your crops and you discover a big bull elephant trampling through, destroying your very livelihood in just one night.
 You might be very tempted to throw that spear that protects your ability to feed your family.
 This is why Big Life has patrol vehicles out every night, patrolling the land where farmland meets wildlife habitat.
-Big Life also supplies thunder flashes (harmless noisy pyrotechnic deterrents) to farmers, helping them prevent an attack and protect their crops.
+Big Life also supplies thunder flashes – harmless noisy pyrotechnics – to farmers to help them deter elephants, and prevent damage to their crops.
 And Big Life has seen success: crop raiding has declined, though not by enough.
 Even on a continent the size of Africa, every day, humans and wild animals are competing for space as farmland and development encroach further upon the wild places.

-Imagine that you are an African elephant who walks maybe a few hundred miles along parched stream beds to water and grassland, and along the way you come across a maze field.
-You remember that your family has walked this way for generations, and maybe you remember that this maze field was not a maze field not that long ago.
-The landscape has changed: the maze is here now.
-The maze smells ripe now.
+Imagine that you are an African elephant who walks maybe a few hundred miles along parched stream beds to water and grassland, and along the way you come across a maize field.
+You remember that your family has walked this way for generations, and maybe you remember that this maize field was not a maize field not that long ago.
+The landscape has changed: the maize is here now.
+The maize smells ripe now.
 This field is the sweetest thing that you have smelled for miles.
 You are dehydrated and starved, and you feast on the food in front of you and – for a moment – all is well.
 All of a sudden, shrieks!
 Thunder flashes follow.
 Worse: gunshots.
 Creatures with spears that slither in the dark.
 The kind of creatures that have killed elephants before, maybe elephants who you once knew.
 You run rampant.
 You are a wild elephant.